Integrative psychotherapy in Sheffield and online

 -

-Feeling unsure of your value or critical of yourself is a common human experience.
-Together, we can explore these feelings, nurture self-compassion, and strengthen your sense of worth and your confidence.
+Feeling unsure of your value or critical of yourself?
+Together, we can explore these feelings, nurture self-compassion and strengthen your sense of worth and your confidence.

 -